Southern Rhodesia in World War II: Legacy

 Amid decolonisation and the Wind of Change, the Federation failed to become a Commonwealth realm and collapsed in 1963.
 Two years later, following prolonged dispute with Britain over the terms for full sovereignty, the mostly white government in Southern Rhodesia (or Rhodesia, following Northern Rhodesia's independence as Zambia) issued a Unilateral Declaration of Independence (UDI).
 The Rhodesian government, which had in it World War II veterans including the Prime Minister Ian Smith, attempted to emphasise Rhodesians' prior war record on Britain's behalf by declaring independence on Armistice Day, 11 November, at 11:00 local time.
 As part of its subsequent isolation of Rhodesia, the UK government banned the post-UDI authorities from taking part in the annual Armistice Day service at the Cenotaph in London.
 Smith's government organised its own Rhodesian wreath-laying ceremony there.
 Veterans of World War II and Malaya held many key positions in the Rhodesian Security Forces during the Bush War of the 1970s.

 After the country's reconstitution and recognised independence as Zimbabwe in 1980, Robert Mugabe's administration pulled down many monuments and plaques making reference to the dead of the First and Second World Wars, perceiving them as reminders of white minority rule and colonialism that went against what the modern state stood for.
 This view was partly rooted in the association of these memorials with those commemorating the British South Africa Company's dead of the Matabele Wars, as well as those memorialising Rhodesian servicemen killed during the Bush War.
-Many Zimbabweans see their nation's involvement in the World Wars as a consequence of colonial rule that had more to do with the white community than the black majority.
-Southern Rhodesia's dead are remembered now in graves in Zimbabwe, South Africa, Zambia and Greece along with war memorials in the U.K. including the African and Caribbean War Memorial in London.
+Many Zimbabweans saw their nation's involvement in the World Wars as a consequence of colonial rule that had more to do with the white community than the black majority.

+The Cenotaph in Bulawayo, unveiled in 1925 by Edward, Prince of Wales, commemorates Southern Rhodesians who served in the world wars and later conflicts, including the Bush War.
+A number of other memorials in Zimbabwe are maintained by the Commonwealth War Graves Commission.